-Galápagos seasons are split into dry (June to November) and wet (December to May) seasons.
+Galápagos seasons are split into the dry (June to November) and wet (December to May) seasons.
 The best time to visit the Galápagos Islands really depends on what you want to see.
 There is no specified best season to visit the Galápagos Islands.

 The Galapagos Wet Season: December – May